 Also, it is very common for people to try and add regular water directly to the urine sample.
 This is the reason that Worker Care adds dye to our toilets and shuts off our faucets.
 This is also very easy for us to detect.

 This is one of the only methods of cheating a drug test that had a consistent rate of success at one point.
 Substituting a urine sample is when the donor provides urine that did not originally come from his or her body.
 There are two methods preferred by cheaters: sneaking in someone else’s urine, or substituting synthetic urine.

-Cheaters usually try to sneak in someone else’s urine using several methods: sneaking it inside a ziploc bag or condom, or using a device such as a Whizzinator (you’re not going to believe this).
+Cheaters usually try to sneak in someone else’s urine using several methods: sneaking it inside a Ziploc bag or condom, or using a device such as a Whizzinator.
 When using synthetic urine, the most popular form of this is from concentrate.
 Powdered urine can be purchased online in packets, and then mixed with water to form urine.

 The biggest challenge for the cheater when using substitute urine is keeping the urine at the correct temperature.
 Chemical pocket warmers are commonly used to keep hidden urine warm.
 Providing one of Worker Care’s technicians with a cold (or overly hot) sample will immediately flag them, and they will be forced to retest.
 Even if we don’t catch them when we collect the sample, our lab has many ways of detecting substituted urine, and we have had the great pleasure of reporting these cheaters to many, many employers over the years.

 An “adulterated specimen” is a urine sample that has been tampered with in some way.
 Adding certain chemicals to a urine sample will either mask the presence of drugs, or interfere with the laboratory equipment.
 These chemicals are also easily detected by our lab, and the specimen will be flagged as adulterated.